 2. What negative traits does this reveal in my life?

-Just being a mom brought to light some of my negative character traits that I needed to work on.
+Being a mom brought to light some of the negative character traits that I needed to work on.
 Homeschooling also tends to bring out our areas of weakness, like impatience.

 3. What qualities does God want to develop in me?